 Emission Reduction Programs and Achievements

 Cabot is committed to the responsible reduction of GHG emissions.
-Our initial GHG data gathering program was implemented in 2011 and we have been engaged in extensive efforts to measure and reduce our GHG emissions from all sources, including heaters, pneumatic devices, drilling rigs, venting and flaring in completion operations, engines in completion operations and fugitive methane.
+Our initial GHG data gathering program was implemented in 2011 and we have been engaged in extensive efforts to reduce our GHG emissions from all sources, including heaters, pneumatic devices, drilling rigs, venting and flaring in completion operations, engines in completion operations and fugitive methane.

 For example, an analysis of our efforts over a five-year period shows methane reductions equivalent to removing GHG emissions from 1,933 passenger vehicles driven for one year.